mni025/IC-Traceability-Blockchain/README.md

 A really simple workflow to interact with the Bitcoin blockchain from the command line using Javascript.

 # Smart contract implementation for Ethereum

+This contains the smart contract for enabling IC traceability.